Research Fellow, Medicine, Artificial Intelligence, and Law

 Sara Gerke joined the Petrie-Flom Center's Project on Precision Medicine, Artificial Intelligence, and the Law (PMAIL) in August 2018.
-As Research Fellow for Precision Medicine, Sara oversees the day-to-day work of the Center’s component of this collaborative project, including conducting law, policy, and ethics research; drafting reports and recommendations; and coordinating the Center's efforts with collaborators at the Center for Advanced Studies in Biomedical Innovation Law (CeBIL) at the University of Copenhagen as well as other partners.
+As Research Fellow in Medicine, Artificial Intelligence, and Law, Sara oversees the day-to-day work of the Center’s component of this collaborative project, including conducting law, policy, and ethics research; drafting reports and recommendations; and coordinating the Center's efforts with collaborators at the Center for Advanced Studies in Biomedical Innovation Law (CeBIL) at the University of Copenhagen as well as other partners.

 Before joining the Petrie-Flom Center, Sara was employed as General Manager of the Institute for German, European and International Medical Law, Public Health Law and Bioethics of the Universities of Heidelberg and Mannheim (IMGB) in Germany.
 She was also the Co‑Investigator of an interdisciplinary project, known as “ClinhiPS”, sponsored by the German Federal Ministry of Education and Research (funds: 657,678.00 EUR; term: April 2016 to March 2018).
 This project analyzed the clinical application of human induced pluripotent stem cells (hiPSCs) in Germany and Austria from a scientific, ethical and comparative legal perspective.

 Sara was performing these tasks while writing her doctoral thesis in the field of stem cell research at the University of Mannheim, Germany, under the supervision of Professor Dr. Jochen Taupitz.
 Her thesis focuses on the legal framework for bringing stem cell research to clinical application within the EU, particularly with regard to German and UK law.
-Sara expects her doctorate to be officially awarded in late 2018 or early 2019.
+Sara expects her doctorate to be officially awarded in the summer of 2019.

 From July 2015 to March 2016, Sara spent nine months as a visiting PhD student at Durham University in England to undertake research under the supervision of Professor Shaun D. Pattinson.
 Her visit was supported by a scholarship awarded by the German Academic Exchange Service (DAAD).
 From April through June 2018, Sara was a Visiting Researcher at the Petrie-Flom Center.
 Sara's research focused on two main topics: first, the ethics and law of “in vitro gametogenesis” (IVG) in the United States (US) and Europe and second, U.S. patent and Food and Drug Administration (FDA) law.